pixelsdb/pixels/README.md

 ## TPC-H Evaluation

-After starting Pixels and Presto, we can evaluate the performance of Pixels using TPC-H.
+After starting Pixels and Trino, we can evaluate the performance of Pixels using TPC-H.

 ### Prepare TPC-H